abhi2596/RestApi/readme.md

 #### flask_sqlalchemy
 #### flask_marshmallow

 All the requirements required for the system are in the .venv folder.
-The only requirement is have python in the system.
+The only requirement is to have python in the system.
 We need to activate the virtual environment to do this we need to navigate to the path this folder is present and then in Unix use this command "source .venv/Scripts/activate"